populse/soma-base/README.md

 # Documentation

+* Docs of the git master branch: https://populse.github.io/soma-base/
-Docs are currently on http://brainvisa.info/soma-base/sphinx/index.html
+* Docs of the released versions are on http://brainvisa.info/soma-base/sphinx/index.html